-- (22) With regard to the requests for a standard application and a workshop, the Commission has directed Staff to develop a standard application template for mercantile applications for special arrangements with electric utilities and exemptions from energy efficiency and peak demand reduction riders in order to assist the Commission in expediting the approval process.
+- (18) With regard to the requests for a standard application and a workshop, the Commission has directed Staff to develop a standard application template for mercantile applications for special arrangements with electric utilities and exemptions from energy efficiency and peak demand reduction riders in order to assist the Commission in expediting the approval process.
 Accordingly, in the near future, the Commission will publish an application form and filing instructions for such applications.
 In light of these developments, the Commission finds that a workshop on these issues is unnecessary.
 Additionally, the Commission intends to streamline the approval of certain types of applications via an auto-approval process.
-Case No. 10-834-EL-EEC has been opened for this purpose. - (23)The Commission finds that the requests in 09-1202, 09-1203, and 09-1205 for mercantile commitment pursuant to Rule 4901:1-39-05, O.A.C., and for mercantile exemptions from Rider DSE2 pursuant to Rule 4901:1-39-08, O.A.C., do not appear to be unjust or unreasonable, and thus, hearings on the matters are unnecessary.
-Accordingly, we find that the joint applications in 09-1202, 09-1203, and 09-1205 should be approved.
-As a result of such approvals, we find that OE should adjust its baseline according to each project's installation date, pursuant to Section 4928.66(A)(2)(c), Revised Code, and Rule 4901:1-39-05, O.A.C.
-However, we note that although these projects are approved, they are subject to evaluation, measurement, and verification in the portfolio status report proceeding initiated by the filing of OE's portfolio status report on March 15 of each year, as set forth in Rule 4901:1-39-05(C), O.A.C.
+Case No. 10-834-EL-EEC has been opened for this purpose. - (19) The Commission finds that the request for a mercantile commitment pursuant to Rule 4901:1-39-05, O.A.C., and for a mercantile exemption from Rider DSE2 pursuant to Rule 4901:1-39-08, O.A.C.,1 do not appear to be unjust or unreasonable and, thus, a hearing on the matter is unnecessary.
+Accordingly, we find that the joint application should be approved.
+As a result of such approval, we find that CEI should adjust its baseline according to each project's installation date, pursuant to Section 4928.66(A)(2)(c), Revised Code, and Rule 4901:1-39-05, O.A.C.
+However, we note that although these projects are approved, they are subject to evaluation, measurement, and verification in the portfolio